Kagwep/chainville/README.md

    - Implement yield-generating structures within the game
    - Allow for staking and liquidity provision mechanics

-8. **Cross-Chain Compatibility**
-   - Explore integration with other blockchain networks for increased interoperability

 By implementing these features, ChainVille aims to create a more engaging, complex, and realistic city-building experience that fully leverages the potential of blockchain technology.

 ## License